top of page

 Common Paint Damage from Automatic Car Washes

-Swirl Marks and Scratches: Brushes and cloth strips in traditional car washes can collect grime and sand, which act like sandpaper on your paint.
+Brushes and cloth strips in traditional car washes can collect grime and sand, which act like sandpaper on your paint.
+This can lead to visible swirl marks and scratches that diminish the overall look of your vehicle.

 If automatic car washes are your only option, here are some tips to protect your car’s paint: